The Ultimate Guide To Juicing In 2015

 As you can see, juicers vary widely in terms of price.
 Below, you’ll find a detailed explanation of the best juicers on the market today and the best brands to buy.

-How to Compare Juicers
+How To Compare Juicers

 When you’re shopping for juicers, I recommend comparing them based on the following qualities:

-Type: Juicers can be centrifugal, masticating, or triturating.
+Juicers can be centrifugal, masticating, or triturating.
 Centrifugal juicers grind, masticating juicers chew, and triturating juicers press.
 Triturating juicers are the most expensive, while centrifugal juicers are the cheapest – although their relatively high operating temperatures kill the value of certain nutrients.
 Masticating juicers are slow but effective at extracting every last drop from fruits and vegetables.

-Features: Next, you need to compare the different features of your juice makers.
+Next, you need to compare the different features of your juice makers.
 Juicers typically have anywhere from 1 to 5 different speed settings.
 Some juicers have detachable pitchers that you can use to pour fresh juice into a cup, while others extract the juice directly into that cup.
 Some juicers are dishwasher safe, while others need to be hand washed.

-Size and Portability: If you live in a small apartment, you might not be able to fit a large juicer onto your countertop.
+If you live in a small apartment, you might not be able to fit a large juicer onto your countertop.
 You also might not be able to easily store it.
 If space is a factor, then you may have to avoid the larger juicers.

-Other Points of Comparison: Other ways to compare juicers include the quality of parts used, the use of BPA-free plastic, bonus gifts like recipe books, power of the motor (measured in watts or horsepower), quality of parts used (stainless steel or plastic), and a dishwasher-safe strainer.
+Other ways to compare juicers include the quality of parts used, the use of BPA-free plastic, bonus gifts like recipe books, power of the motor (measured in watts or horsepower), quality of parts used (stainless steel or plastic), and a dishwasher-safe strainer.

 By carefully weighing all of these points of comparison, you can find a juicer that works perfectly for your needs.

-Most Popular Fruits and Veggies to Juice
+Most Popular Fruits And Veggies To Juice

 - Apples: Apples are rich with antioxidants and contain detoxifying compounds.
 Apples can also sweeten a bitter juice and aid digestion, which makes juices go down more easily.